evanphx/kpeg/README.md

     do_not_match_greater_than_10 = < num:n > !{ n > 10 }

-Rules can also act like functions and take parameters, an example of this is can be lifted from the [Email List Validator](https://github.com/larb/email_address_validator), where an ascii value is passed in and the character is evaluated against it returning a true if it matches
+Rules can also act like functions and take parameters.
+An example of this is lifted from the [Email List Validator](https://github.com/larb/email_address_validator), where an ascii value is passed in and the character is evaluated against it returning a true if it matches

     d(num) = <.> &{ text[0] == num }

-Rules support some regular expression syntax like maybe, many, kleene and groupings for matching
+Rules support some regular expression syntax for matching

++ maybe ?
++ many
++ kleene *
++ groupings ()

+Examples

     letters = alpha+
     words = alpha+ space* period?
     sentence = (letters+ | space+)+

+Kpeg also allows a rule to define the acceptable number of matches in the form of a range.
+In regular expressions this is often denoted with syntax like {0,3}.
+Kpeg uses this syntax to accomplish match ranges [min, max].

+    matches_3_to_5_times = letter[3,5]
+    matches_3_to_any_times = letter[3,*]

 ### Defining Actions